yahiarefaiea/yahiarefaiea/others/bio.md

 ----

 # Short bio
 Yahia is a Syrian creative developer heavily influenced by experience design and storytelling.
 Being in the field for 9 years opened the door for him to found a web design and development agency and lead people to build and deliver emotional and captivating experiences.
-His work was nominated and honored on Codepen, CSS Design Awards, and UpLabs—and currently have ~100K of views on his Codepen.
+His work was nominated and honored on Codepen, CSS Design Awards, and UpLabs—and currently have ~100K views on his Codepen.
 Fun fact, he's obsessed with stickers.